Western Armenian: Consonants

 The //f// in Armenian is rare and exclusively used in non-native words; the letter "ֆ" was added to the alphabet much later.

 The //w// glide is not used except for foreign proper nouns, like Washington (by utilizing the "u" vowel, Armenian "ու").

+The letters ր and ռ, although theoretically different, are generally realized as a single phoneme [ɾ] in Western Armenian.
+They will both be transcribed as /r/ henceforth.

+The phoneme /ŋ/ appears as an allophone of /n/ before a velar stop (i.e. a /g/ or a /k/).

-Phonological Differences Between Western Armenian and Classical Armenian
+Phonological differences with Classical Armenian

 Stop and Affricate System

 The primary phonological difference between Western Armenian and Classical Armenian lies in the stop and affricate system.

 Classical Armenian distinguished three series of stops and affricates: voiced, voiceless unaspirated (plain), and voiceless aspirated.
 Western Armenian reduced this to a two-way contrast: voiced vs. aspirated.
-As a result, Classical Armenian’s voiced series became aspirated in Western Armenian, while its plain voiceless series became voiced.
+As a result, Classical Armenian's voiced series became aspirated in Western Armenian, while its plain voiceless series became voiced.

 In comparison, Eastern Armenian fully preserves this contrast.